Vertex algebras and quantum master equation: Application: quantum B-model on elliptic curves

 \subsection{Higher genus mirror symmetry}

-We briefly explain the work \cite{L-elliptic} and discuss how our exact solution of quantum BCOV theory on elliptic curves is related to the Gromov-Witten theory on mirror elliptic curves.
-We refer to \cite{L-elliptic} for further details.
+We briefly explain how our exact solution of quantum BCOV theory on elliptic curves is related to the Gromov-Witten theory on mirror elliptic curves.
+For simplicity, let us consider the following subsector of our fields in BCOV theory on elliptic curves

-First of all, it is proved in \cite{Si-Kevin, thesis} that up to gauge equivalence, there exists at most one solution of quantum master equation of BCOV theory on elliptic curves that satisfies the Hodge weight condition and the dilaton equation.
-Such solution will also satisfy a set of Virasoro equations \cite{L-elliptic} that is mirror to that in \cite{virasoro}.
-It follows that the solution $\oint dz I^B$ we explicitly find here is the canonical quantization of BCOV theory satisfying Virasoro equations.

-The Virasoro equations on elliptic curves reduce the computation of Gromov-Witten invariants to the so-called \emph{stationary sector} \cite{virasoro}.
-There is a mirror story of this described in \cite{L-elliptic}.
-If we think about the Maurer-Cartan equation

-as an evolution equation on the vertex algebra, then the stationary sector of our BCOV theory can be viewed as the initial condition.
-More precisely, the stationary sector of our fields is defined in the B-model by
+We call this the \emph{stationary sector}.
+This is a mirror notion (introduced in \cite{L-elliptic}) of that in \cite{virasoro} which determines the full generating function with the help of Virasoro constraint.